highamm/datascience234/docs/14-workflow.md

 In addition to isolating the coding issue, a couple of other very basic strategies for trying to fix problematic code are to use a search engine like google to see if anyone else has a similar error message to the one you may have and to restart `R` to make sure that you are working from a clean slate.

-The "restart `R`" strategy can be particularly helpful if you have code that will run but your `.Rmd` file will not knit.
+The "restart `R`" strategy can be particularly helpful if you have code that will run but your `.qmd` file will not render.
 This can happen if you have, for example, created a data set that you use in a later chunk of code but have since deleted the code that created that data set.
 For example, suppose we create `cyl4_df` and make a plot:

 ```r